insure logo

 At Insure.com, we are committed to providing the timely, accurate and expert information consumers need to make smart insurance decisions.
 All our content is written and reviewed by industry professionals and insurance experts.
 Our team carefully vets our rate data to ensure we only provide reliable and up-to-date insurance pricing.
 We follow the highest editorial standards.
 Our content is based solely on objective research and data gathering.
 We maintain strict editorial independence to ensure unbiased coverage of the insurance industry.

-In Utah, the cheapest SR-22 insurance options are offered by GEICO at $793 per year and Nationwide at $1,188 per year.
-The cost of SR-22 insurance depends on your location, driving history, and insurance provider.
+In Utah, the cheapest SR-22 insurance is offered by GEICO at $793 per year, followed by Nationwide at $1,188.
+Rates vary based on your driving history, location and insurance company.

 What is an SR-22?

-• GEICO offers the most affordable SR-22 insurance policies in Utah at $793 per year.
+• GEICO offers the cheapest SR-22 coverage in Utah at $793 annually

 • DUI, DWI or other serious moving violations